check-spelling-sandbox/hazelcast/docs/design/jet/017-file-data-ingestion.md

 ## 1. Support for common formats and data sources

 Format and source of the data are seemingly orthogonal.
-You can read plain text files/csv/avro/.. etc from a local filesystem, S3 etc.
+You can read plain text files/csv/avro/... etc., from a local filesystem, S3, etc.

 However, to take an advantage of some properties of certain formats (e.g. parallel reading/deserialization of Avro files, selecting columns